Examining the Heaven is for Real Hoax The Devil is in the Details

 Yet many discerning believers wondered about Alex’s confusing heavenly details because “God is not a God of confusion but of Peace.”
 1 Corinthians 14:33

-Malarkey Recants His Fabricated Story Shocking Everyone … Except His Mother
+Malarkey Recants His Fabricated Story Shocking Everyone … Except for His Mother

 Furthermore, Alex wrote the following letter in a desperate attempt to recant the contents of his book and to stop the profiteering from his fable.
 It was entitled “An Open Letter to Lifeway and Other Sellers, Buyers, and Marketers of Heaven Tourism by the Boy Who Did Not Come Back From Heaven”: